Associate Degree in General Studies, with an Area of Emphasis

 3. Units - Satisfactorily complete at least 60 semester units of degree-applicable college coursework (including general education, area of emphasis, and, if needed, free electives).

-5. GPA - Achieve a cumulative grade point average (GPA) of 2.0 or better in degree-applicable college credit coursework.
+5. GPA - Achieve a cumulative grade point average (GPA) of 2.0 or better in courses used for the degree.

 References:

-At the time of catalog publication, a student may earn the following General Studies AA Pattern I (Area of Emphasis) degrees at Moorpark College:
+At the time of catalog publication, a student may earn the following General Studies degrees, with an area of emphasis at Moorpark College:

 Course ID Title Units/Hours